-Some enzymes are made from RNA; most are proteins; they all get their start from sequences of bases hidden deep within the mountains of DNA inside our cells.
+Some enzymes are made from RNA; most are proteins; in fact, most proteins are enzymes; they all get their start from sequences of bases hidden deep within the mountains of DNA inside our cells.
 These bases are selected, copied, and transformed into their many convoluted shapes for a very special reason: to help accelerate over 5,000 processes inside our cells.

 Without these highly specialized structures, our metabolism would grind to a halt; our DNA and RNA would acquire all the mobility of a conga-line of standing stones; it would freeze into a petrified forest of non-living complexity.
 Life as we know it would be impossible; code or no code.

 Here is a good question: Has any research team ever created artificial life in a laboratory?